 1.6 Risk-Based Warning and Decision-Making Authorities

 The NMHSs have their national mandates to establish and develop the full sequence of national systems from observing, data acquisition, data processing, forecasting, and delivery of forecasting and warning services.
-One step further could be forecasting, and warning information be provided with a multi-hazard approach and based on impacts and risks.
+One step further could be forecast and warning information provided with a multi-hazard approach and based on impacts and risks.
 The positive effects of the forecasting and warning information can only be realized if the information reaches every person in the warning areas, and if they respond to the warning information.
 To realize this, NMHSs must collaborate with other government agencies, private sector, and academic institutions to take joint and well synergized actions to support mitigation and reduction of hydrometeorological hazards.

 With hazard monitoring, IBF, and risk assessment tools in place, warning decisions can be made by the NMHS, or other decision-making authority based on the calculated risks.
 To ensure warnings can be delivered to the potentially impacted areas, it is important to establish programme management roles and responsibilities for the development, implementation, delivery, and Standard Operating Procedure (SOP); develop a communication strategy that explains what the expected services are, the respective roles of partners, and outreach activities; develop a plan for quality management and assurance of products and services; and ensures the technical information is communicated in a way that communities and authorities outside the NMHS can understand.